-In preparing this section the Parish Council has referred to guidance published by the National Association of Local councils (NALC).
+In preparing this section the Parish Council has referred to guidance published by the National Association of Local Councils (NALC).

 Participation in the Public Forum by members of the public

 Waddesdon Parish Council meets and makes its decisions in public and is committed to community engagement.
-We therefore invite members of the public, the press, the police and county and district councillors to attend meetings and contribute within the public forum.
+We, therefore, invite members of the public, the press, the police and county and district councillors to attend meetings and contribute within the public forum.

 A council meeting is not a public meeting, it is a meeting held in public.
 There is no requirement in law to provide a public forum but this council welcomes the opportunity to offer this facility.

-The public are asked to respect the fact that this is a meeting to conduct council business and interruptions during council business are not permitted.
+The public is asked to respect the fact that this is a meeting to conduct council business and interruptions during council business are not permitted.
 If the business is disrupted in any way the person/s causing the disruption may be asked to leave.